This site contains affiliate links to products. We may receive a commission for purchases made through these links.

-Today only the winds can bother holiday makers during their summer activities but in the past some great naval battles took place in the Navarino Bay.
+Today only the winds can bother holidaymakers during their summer activities but in the past, some great naval battles took place in the Navarino Bay.
 In 1827 the joined forces of Russia, England and France fought the Turkish armies in the bay and their victory was an important step towards the liberation of Greece from the Ottoman rule.
 To commemorate those killed in the battle three memorials were erected on Sfaktiria and the neighboring islands.
 Visiting the memorials together with swimming in the clear water of the bay makes for a wonderful day trip.

-You don’t need for any kind of diploma and before setting of the staff of the rental shop will give you a short training in operating the boat.
+You don’t need any kind of diploma and before setting off, the staff of the rental shop will give you a short training in operating the boat.
 There is not much to learn really since the navigation of the boat is pretty straightforward.
 Anchoring is the tricky part but you will have to figure that out on your own as you go anyway.
-So, after the training we filled our fridge with beer and baguettes, wrestled our first-time sailor dog into the boat and took off.
+So, after the training, we filled our fridge with beer and baguettes, wrestled our first-time sailor dog into the boat and took off.

-After leaving the port we passed the Castle of Pilos on the left and continued to the rocky island at the entrance to the bay called Tsichli Mpampa.
+After leaving the port we passed the Castle of Pylos on the left and continued to the rocky island at the entrance to the bay called Tsichli Mpampa.
 This is the site of the French memorial and there is a small lighthouse on the top as well.
 There is a pier in the middle of the rock and narrow stairway leading up to the top of the cliff.

 Our last stop on Sfaktiria was the Russian memorial with a beautiful wooden church of St.Nicolas.
-The newly built russian-style church is one of my favorite sights during the trip around the bay.
+The newly built Russian-style church is one of my favorite sights during the trip around the bay.
 It reminds me of the traditional wooden architecture of my home country and makes me feel at home in the exotic landscape of endless sea and beaches.

 I don’t get homesick very often and I’m not one of those people who hang on to the traditions and customs of their homeland at any cost.
-I love living in Greece and enjoy exploring the Greek culture, nature and customs.
+I love living in Greece and enjoy exploring Greek culture, nature, and customs.
 However, once in a while I stumble upon something so familiar and profoundly Czech and it makes my heart melt.
 It can be a bunch of mushrooms in the woods around Meteora, the ducklings swimming in the river in Vovousa, the tall majestic trees of Valia Kalda or this small wooden church that make me feel like a little child back at home again.

 The last memorial of the day dedicated to the English soldiers sits on a small island called Chelonaki (Small turtle) in the middle of the bay.
 This little island had probably the clearest water of the whole bay!
 Therefore, it is an amazing place for swimming, snorkeling or just enjoying the solitude.